 How Do I Search for and Reserve a Business Name?

-One of the most important first steps in starting a business is finding and using a business name.
-Your business name is important because you'll be placing everywhere—on documents, advertising, contracts, filings with state and federal government agencies, products and services, and, of course, your business tax documents.
-Take care in selecting a name.
+One of the most important steps in starting a new business is finding and establishing your business's name.
+You'll be placing that name everywhere—on documents, advertising, contracts, filings with state and federal government agencies, products, services, and, of course, your business tax documents.

 Search Business Name Availability

-The process of checking name availability varies with each state.
-Many states have an online database you can search to see if another company has already registered the name you want to use.
-Some states, like California, require you to mail in your request to check name availability.
-California requires you to send in a Name Availability Inquiry Letter to check name availability.
+This process can vary by state.
+Many states have online databases you can search to find out if another company has already registered the name you want to use.
+Some states require that you mail in a request to check name availability.

 Reserving a Business Name

-When you receive confirmation from your state that a business name is available for your use, you may want to reserve the business name.
-Reserving a business name establishes your intent to use the name and keeps others from using it in the meantime.
+You can usually reserve the business name when you receive confirmation from your state that it's available for your use.
+Reserving the name establishes your intent to use it and prevents others from claiming it in the meantime.

-If you are planning to immediately file the documents to start a corporation, form an LLC or other business entity in your state, you do NOT need to reserve the business name.
-The filing of the documents (Articles of Incorporation for a corporation or Articles of Organization for an LLC) serves the purpose of registering your business name.
+You don't have to reserve your business name if you're planning to immediately file the required documents to start a corporation or form an LLC or other business entity.
+Filing of Articles of Incorporation for a corporation or Articles of Organization for an LLC serves the same purpose of registering your business name.

-If you don't plan to form your organization immediately, or if you aren't sure how long it will be before you file documents to start your business, you should reserve your business name.
+You should reserve your name if you don't plan to form your organization immediately, however, or if you aren't sure how long it will be before you file the documents to start your business.

 Registering a Business Name

-Sole proprietors (and, in some states, some partnerships) don't have to formally register a business with a state, so registering the business name protects you against another company using your business name in your state.
+Sole proprietors—and, in some states, partnerships—don't have to formally register a business with a state, but registering the business name protects you against another company using it.

-Just because your state has no record of a business name similar to the business name you want to use, don't stop there with your research on business name.
-The name may be registered in another state or it may be trademarked through the U.S. Patent and Trademark Office (USPTO).
+Don't stop your research into the perfect business name just because your state has no record of a business name similar to one you want to use.
+The name might be registered in another state, or it might be trademarked through the U.S. Patent and Trademark Office (USPTO).